Cognitive Behavioural Therapy (CBT)

 Can CBT change your personality?

-CBT primarily focuses on addressing thoughts, emotions, and behaviors, but it is not designed to fundamentally change one's personality traits.
+CBT primarily focuses on addressing thoughts, emotions, and behaviours, but it is not designed to fundamentally change one's personality traits.

 Can CBT increase confidence?

-CBT can help individuals develop more adaptive thinking patterns and behaviors, which can contribute to increased confidence and self-esteem.
+CBT can help individuals develop more adaptive thinking patterns and behaviours, which can contribute to increased confidence and self-esteem.

 Is CBT good for mental health?